-Students who choose to graduate with honors prepare an honors thesis.
-At least the director or one reader must be from the philosophy department.
-The comprehensive requirement is waived upon successful completion of the thesis.
+For students who choose to prepare a thesis, at least the director and one reader must be from the philosophy department.
+The senior paper requirement is waived upon successful completion of the thesis.

 MINOR IN ETHICS AND VALUE STUDIES

 Eighteen semester credits including: